-Maybe you have had a dog for a while and believe a crate will be more beneficial or you are crate-training your new puppy, or whether you are training to get your dog used to the crate or just to enable your dog to hang out in a crate, the best choice is always in a busy area in or near the home.
-This will enable your dog to see all the activities going on in the household and be included in the family.
+Maybe you have had a dog for a while and believe a crate will be more beneficial, or maybe you are still crate-training your new puppy.
+Maybe you are training your dog to feel comfortable with the crate, or maybe you just want your dog to relax in there.
+Whatever it is, the best choice is always in a busy area in or near the home.
+This will enable your dog to see all the activities going on in the household.
+It will make them feel included in the family.
 Hiding the crate away in a basement or laundry room, for instance, is completely unfair, as your dog will be excluded from all activities carried out in the home.

-When choosing the location for your dog crate, ensure that it is far away from the fireplace or radiator — you don’t want your dog’s blankets to get caught on fire by accident.
+- When choosing the location for your dog crate, ensure that it is far away from the fireplace or radiator — you don’t want your dog’s blankets getting caught on fire by accident.

 - The location should not be drafty, as that can adversely affect your dog’s health over time.
 Avoid locations that are extremely cold or hot.

 When deciding on a spot for your dog crate, consider your dog’s personality and your family’s lifestyle.
 Keeping a dog crate in a highly visible, high-traffic area is a good idea, as it will enable your dog to feel like part of the family.
 However, if you have an anxious dog or your family is a bit too rambunctious, it might be best to place the crate in a quiet corner so your dog can escape the noise and commotion.
 When in doubt, get two crates, so you can always have the right location for your pup’s crate without having to lug it around.

 - These are the dog crate training pros and cons you need to know: Size, process, and more